drush-ops/drush/README.txt

 -----------
-drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend many hours hacking away at the command prompt.
+drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend hours hacking at the command prompt.

-Green text against a black background is optional.
-Perhaps you would like some alpha-channel translucency with that? ;)

 Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
-Similarly, it run update.php, execute sql queries and DB migrations, and misc utilities like run cron or clear cache.
+Similarly, it runs update.php, executes sql queries and DB migrations, and misc utilities like run cron or clear cache.

 INSTALLATION